Home

 603-366-5950

 This property is a historic landmark.
-It show how culture changed the way Americans spend their summer vacations on Lake Winnipesaukee.
+It show how culture changed the way Americans spend their summer vacations on Lake Winnipesaukee in New Hampshire.

 Open year round: